AhmedManan/Manual_Test_RFL_BestBuy/README.md

 - [Bug Report](#bug-report)

 ## Introduction
-The RFL Best Buy User Management Module is a critical component of our application responsible for managing user accounts, permissions, and authentication.
+The RFL Best Buy User Management Module is a critical component of our application responsible for managing user accounts and authentication.
 This test report aims to ensure the reliability, functionality, and security of this module.
+URL: https://rflbestbuy.com/

 ## Features Tested
 We have thoroughly tested the following features of the User Management Module: